mhostetter/galois/docs/tutorials/intro-to-extension-fields.rst

    a_poly = galois.Poly([1, 2], field=GF3); a_poly
    b_poly = galois.Poly([1, 1], field=GF3); b_poly

-Here are :math:`a` and :math:`b` represented as extension field elements.
+Here are $a$ and $b$ represented as extension field elements.
 Extension field elements can be specified as integers or polynomial strings.
 See :doc:`/basic-usage/array-creation` for more details.

 .. ipython-with-reprs:: int,poly,power